-Ref: "FILP Report"
+Ref: "FILP Report" at the MOF website

-◆1As with Construction Bonds and Special Deficit-Financing Bonds, the government is required to submit a redemption plan to the Diet for reference.
+♠ 1 As with Construction Bonds and Special Deficit-Financing Bonds, the government is required to submit a redemption plan to the Diet for reference.

 2Also in the System of National Accounts (SNA), which is created by the United Nations for each country to create economic statistics based on a common standard, FILP Bonds are not classified as debt of the general government.